 Highway 46 Project — Willamette National Forest, Detroit Ranger District About the sale: This timber sale is located about six miles east of the town of Detroit, Oregon, within over 4,000 acres of forest surrounding the Breitenbush hot springs resort.
 The sale includes commercial thinning, fuels reduction, and clearcut-style management practices.
 Our concerns: Much of … Continue reading Highway 46 Timber Sale

-Flat Country — Willamette National Forest, McKenzie Ranger District About the sale: This sale proposes 5,001 acres of logging off Hwy 126, approximately 8 miles east of the community of McKenzie Bridge, Oregon.
-The proposal includes 1,000 acres of “regeneration harvest” (essentially clearcut) and various methods of commercial thinning in forest stands ranging from 40 to … Continue reading Flat Country Timber Sale
+Flat Country — Willamette National Forest, McKenzie Ranger District ABOUT THE SALE: This sale proposes 5,001 acres of logging off Hwy 126, approximately 8 miles east of the community of McKenzie Bridge, Oregon.
+The proposal includes 1,000 acres of “regeneration harvest” (essentially clearcut) and various methods of commercial thinning in forest stands ranging from 40 … Continue reading Flat Country Timber Sale

 Shotcash — Springfield BLM About the sale: In May of 2018, the Upper Willamette Field Office of the BLM announced a plan to implement a clearcut-style “regeneration harvest” in the Shotgun Creek Recreation area.
 The area contains a heavily used OHV trail system, a public swimming hole and a system of walking and biking trails.
 Our concerns: Clearcut-style … Continue reading Shotcash Timber Sale

-VICTORY: Thurston Hills “Pedal Power” — CANCELLED The Thurston Hills timber sale would have result in extensive “regeneration harvest” (all but clear-cutting) of 100 acres of middle-aged forest immediately adjacent to Willamalane’s recently opened 655-acre Thurston Hills Natural Area.
-Next to a neighborhood on 79th Street in Springfield on one side and to the new trails … Continue reading Thurston Hills Timber Sale
+Thurston Hills “Pedal Power” — Re-Introduced by the BLM The Thurston Hills timber sale would result in extensive “regeneration harvest” (all but clear-cutting) of 109 acres of middle-aged forest immediately adjacent to Willamalane’s recently opened 655-acre Thurston Hills Natural Area.
+Next to a neighborhood on 79th Street in Springfield on one side and to the new … Continue reading Thurston Hills Timber Sale

 For immediate release May 9, 2017 Contact: Josh Laughlin, Executive Director, 541.844.8182 State Land Board Votes Unanimously to Ditch Elliott State Forest Privatization Proposal, Advance Public Ownership Solution In a 3-0 vote today, the Oregon State Land Board, made up of Governor Kate Brown, Treasurer Tobias Read and Secretary of State Dennis Richardson, terminated the protocol … Continue reading Battle for the Elliott State Forest Won!
 Land Board Votes to Keep Forest Public!